3dtech/3DWayfinderAngular/README.md

 ## Directives
 * wf-banner - displays a banner, ex. id="advertisements" template="default"
-* wf-floor-buttons - displays floor buttons, on-click function to react
+* wf-floor-buttons - displays floor buttons, on-click function to react, can give additional parameters for the button group via group-class and for the buttons via button-class

 ##Options
 Constant wfangularConfig takes the following arguments for changing the behavior: